Note

 from scipy.stats import gamma as gamma_dist

-from gwtransport import advection
+from gwtransport import diffusion_fast

 from gwtransport import gamma as gamma_utils

-from gwtransport.examples import generate_example_data
+from gwtransport.examples import generate_temperature_example_data

 # Set random seed for reproducibility